eCubed/DevNotes/angular-module-dev-and-publication.md

 Then, we run the following commands in sequence:

 ```
-ng build @mystuff/first-library --prod (we will only need to do this Angular CLI 6.0 and earlier.
+ng build @mystuff/first-library --prod (we will only need to specify `--prod` flag for Angular CLI 6.0 and earlier.
 We can skip starting version 6.1+)
 cd dist/mystuff/first-library
 npm publish --access public
 ```

 It looks like the build command we issued during development, however, we have the `--prod` flag, which creates a more compact and uglified package suitable for publishing to npm.
+From Angular 6.1 onwards, we no longer need the `--prod` flag as it is now default.

 Note that all existing compilations on `/dist` from development will be wiped out when we build to production.
 We should then not run build with the `--prod` flag while we are developing.
 We would need first to stop the development watching for changes.